JustinHoyt/sdl_ios_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

     <#Code#>
 }

-let getInteriorVehicleData = SDLGetInteriorVehicleData(moduleType: .radio)
+let getInteriorVehicleData = SDLGetInteriorVehicleData(andSubscribeToModuleType: .radio)
 sdlManager.send(request: getInteriorVehicleData) { (req, res, err) in
     guard let response = res as?
 SDLGetInteriorVehicleDataResponse else { return }
     // This can now be used to retrieve initialData data